-This is a document for PGroonga 2.X.
+This is a document for PGroonga 2.X and 3.X.
 See PGroonga 1.x document when you're using old PGroonga.

 Create data in PostgreSQL, provide it as an API using PostgREST, and then easily create an "API for convenient data search".
 This is a beginner's guide to PostgREST with PGroonga.

-Here, we will use PostgreSQL, which is usually available on most computers😏
+Here, we will use PostgreSQL, which is usually available on most computersπ

 createdb api